Run A Kubernetes Job

 The output will be similar to the following:

-NAME QUEUE ADMITTED BY AGE
+NAME QUEUE RESERVED IN ADMITTED AGE

 sample-job-sl4bm user-queue 1s